nickmarietta/CPSC351-7-thready/README.md

-# CPSC351-7-thready
-same problem as forky-thready but with threads instead of processes.
+same problem as forky-thready, just use threads.